 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Star Health and Allied Insurance Company Limited reported total carbon emissions of approximately 22,000,000 kg CO2e.
-This figure includes 15,318,310 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 6,911,300 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
+This figure includes 15,318,310 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 6,911,300 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
 Additionally, the company recorded 293,840 kg CO2e in Scope 3 emissions, which encompass all other indirect emissions that occur in the value chain.
-For the following year, 2024, emissions data showed a significant reduction in Scope 1 emissions to just 8 kg CO2e, while Scope 2 emissions were reported at 7,435,700 kg CO2e and Scope 3 emissions increased to 1,505,000 kg CO2e.
-This indicates a strategic shift towards reducing direct emissions, although overall emissions still reflect a complex interplay of various factors.
-Despite these figures, Star Health and Allied Insurance Company Limited has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
-The company operates within an industry context that increasingly prioritises sustainability and climate action, suggesting potential future commitments to align with global climate goals.
+For the following year, 2024, emissions data indicates a significant reduction in Scope 1 emissions to just 8 kg CO2e, while Scope 2 emissions slightly increased to 7,435,700 kg CO2e.
+Scope 3 emissions also rose to 1,505,000 kg CO2e, reflecting the complexities of managing indirect emissions.
+Despite these figures, Star Health and Allied Insurance Company Limited has not publicly disclosed any specific reduction targets or climate pledges, indicating a potential area for future commitment.
+The company operates within a growing industry context where climate action is increasingly prioritised, and stakeholders expect transparency and accountability in emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents